equivalent/witch_doctor/README.md

 to which it provides a list of VirusScans.
 These are created upon file resource create / update events.

+API is trying to comply with [JSON API standard](http://jsonapi.org/)

 ## CarrierWave